-Mixed-Use Residential-45-foot height limit: Similar to the existing zoning category R-48 that allows 48 dwelling units per acre, this zone would allow multi-family building types.
-The height limit for MUR-45' would be 45 feet (differing from the height limit of R-48, which currently varies from 40 feet if adjacent to single family zones, 50 feet if adjacent to multi-family zones, and 60 feet with a Conditional Use Permit).
-The new MUR-45' zone would be limited to 45 feet regardless of adjacent zoning, which equates to a 4-story building.
-The MUR-45' zone would allow housing styles such as mixed use buildings with three levels of housing over an active ground floor/commercial level.
-Buildings such as row houses, townhomes, live/work lofts, professional offices, apartments, etc. also could be developed in MUR-45', and single family homes could be converted to commercial and professional office uses like in MUR-35'.
+This zone would allow multi-family building types with a height limit of 45 feet, which equates to a four-story building.
+The MUR- 45' zone would allow housing styles such as mixed use buildings with three levels of housing over an active ground floor/commercial level.
+Buildings such as row houses, townhomes, live/work lofts, professional offices, apartments, etc. also could be developed, and single family homes could be converted to commercial and professional office uses like in MUR-35'.